 To derive probabilistic performance measures using the stochastic arrival and service processes, one needs non-random functions characterizing the arrival and service processes.
 In \cite{fidler:2006}, authors used moment generating function of the arrival traffic and conjugate moment generating function of the service process to derive the performance measures in a network.
-Here we adopt the popular notions of effective bandwidth ($\alpha_h$) \cite{kelly:1996} and effective capacity ($\beta_h$) \cite{MMB:2008} from large deviations theory to describe the stochastic arrival process and the service process characterizing the service offered at a network node $h$, respectively.
+Here we adopt the popular notions of effective bandwidth ($\alpha_h$) \cite{kelly:1996} and effective capacity ($\beta_h$) \cite{kumar:2001,wu:2003,MMB:2008} from large deviations theory to describe the stochastic arrival process and the service process characterizing the service offered at a network node $h$, respectively.
 The effective bandwidth of an arrival traffic $A_h$ from \cite{kelly:1996}, for all $ \theta, t > 0$, is given as

 Similarly, the effective capacity function of a stochastic service process $S_h$ at a node $h$ from \cite{MMB:2008}, for all $\theta, t > 0$, is defined as